 Both Bonus Bucks and Flex Dollars are similar to a debit account and are linked to your student ID.
 When you buy items with your ID, the price is deducted from your account.
 Bonus Bucks are included with meal plans and can only be used at Chartwells locations.
 They are good for the academic year and roll over from term to term.
 Bonus Bucks expire at the end of the academic year.
 If you no longer reside in campus housing and are not on a meal plan, Bonus Bucks balances are forfeited.
-You can add Flex Dollars all year at the Business Office on the 3rd floor of Old Main or through ManageMyID.com.
-There is no minimum or maximum amount you need to meet when adding Flex Dollars to your card.
-These are good at the Boilerhouse, The Cage, Freshëns, Au Bon Pain and Bookstore, and for laundry and vending machines across campus.
+You can add Flex Dollars all year at the Business Office on the third floor of Old Main or through GET.
+There is no minimum or maximum amount for when adding Flex Dollars to your card, which you can use at the Boilerhouse, The Cage, Freshëns, Au Bon Pain and the Bookstore, and for laundry and vending machines across campus.